kamingfung/chase_offer_auto_enroll/README.md

 ## ⚖️ Disclaimer

+- **Personal coding practice project**
+- Not affiliated with JPMorgan Chase & Co.
+- Use at your own risk
 - This extension is provided "as-is" without warranty
-- Not affiliated with JPMorgan Chase & Co.
-- Use responsibly and in moderation
 - Chase website changes may break functionality
 - Your responsibility to comply with Chase's terms of service